zachgoll/fullstack-roadmap-series/free-code-camp.md

 I've put this README together as your "one-stop" document to reference for everything course-related.
 Below, you'll find:

-1. Provide links to all the challenges throughout the course
+1. Links to all the challenges throughout the course
-2. Provide additional resources for you to research on your own
+2. Additional resources for you to research on your own

 ## Reference